secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The published SCC provides a simple and easy way for looking up secure parameter sets.

 **Standard for recommendations of parameters:** SCC could be used as a data structure for standardization institutions such as NIST or BSI to provide their security recommendations in a structured and machine-readable way.

+**Integration in cryptographic libraries and APIs:**
+It is often the case that cryptographic libraries and APIs using insecure default parameters or deprecate over time as the library is updated frequently and security standards change over time.
+With the integration of SCC, a constantly secure parameter set can be provided.
+In this way also the misuse of the libraries and APIs could be prevented.

 ### Misuse Cases